This article may contain affiliate links. Please see our affiliate disclaimer in the footer menu for more information. Thank you for your support!

 What’s the difference between proofreading, copyediting, and editing?

 Proofreaders correct grammar, punctuation, capitalization, spelling, and formatting errors.
-They work at the word level to catch mistakes that were overlooked during previous editing stages.
+They work at the word level to catch mistakes that were overlooked during earlier editing stages.

-Copy editors work at the sentence level.
-Their primary focus is to make writing clear, concise, consistent, comprehensive, and correct.
-They also fix the same types of mistakes that proofreaders do.
+Copy editors work at the sentence level and focus on making writing clear, concise, consistent, comprehensive, and correct.

-Line editors and developmental editors work at the paragraph level and on the overall document, respectively.
-Line editors focus on improving a text’s language, and developmental editors improve the text’s content and structure.
+Line editors and developmental editors work at the paragraph level and overall document level, respectively.
+Line editors improve a text’s language, while developmental editors improve its content and structure.

 I sincerely hope this article has given you many avenues to find online proofreading work if you’re a beginner.